glm729/code-examples/README.md

 projects in veterinary biostatistics.
 I am currently an Assistant Data Analyst at the Australian National Phenome Centre (ANPC), and my previous position was Software Tester at the Centre for Comparative Genomics (CCG).

+Also, just to mention, I run a Raspberry Pi 4 with Ubuntu MATE.
+This is not the computer I use at work, but is more than suitable for the vast majority of things I do (even at work, possibly, but don't hold me to that), except maybe it's not so great with 720p+ on Youtube.
+All in all, I adore the Raspberry Pi 4, and I only use it as a desktop computer, so I can only imagine the possibilities for extension.

 ## Coding background